KunWang0129/cse15l-lab-reports/lab-report-5-week-10.md

 [Link to test 504.md](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/504.md)

 ### Test 342.md:
-- For test case 342, my implementations gave the correct output as the correct output should be zero links returned
+- For test case 342, jere is the expected output, which have no links returned:

 ![342Preview](/lab5content/342Preview.png)

+- Here is the actual output of the two implementations:

 ![342Test](/lab5content/test342.png)

+- For this test, my implementation returned the correct output.
 - My implementation on the left return nothing while the given implementation return a link.
 - For test 342, the major fix is regarding the backticks in markdown.
 Because of the special fuctions of backticks, detections for backticks is needed when running through the “link."
 - A detections of backticks in the `getLinks` or a new method is needed for the fix as it is a minor fix.